 This is an introduction to contemporary exegetical methods of interpretation through a study of particular biblical texts.
-The course will also investigate related biblical questions such as inspiration, canonicity and the place of scripture in the Christian community.
+The course will also investigate related biblical topics such as inspiration, canonicity and the place of Scripture in the Christian community.

 Christian ethics will examine the basis of a Christian response to moral questions.
 The study will include the development of a method consistent with the role of a disciple of Jesus and attempt to apply the method to specific issues such as nuclear war, bioethical issues and economic social justice.

 The central question of all Christian theology is Jesus’ challenge, “Who do you say that I am?”
 The Christian community in every age has explored the question and attempted to answer it in light of Scripture and human experience.
 The course will study both past answers and contemporary positions.

 THEO 506 The Nature and Mission of the Church (3 credits)

 This course is a historical theological study of the origins, nature and mission of church: basic images and themes in Scripture and tradition; the relation of the kingdom to the church; the relation of the church to the world.